Taking a Medical Leave of AbsenceSave as Favorite

 - Workers who qualify are entitled to a total of 12 workweeks of leave during a 12-month period.
 Employees can take the 12 weeks all at once, or in segments, this is called "intermittent leave."
 Intermittent leave can be useful in many circumstances.
 For example, taking every Monday off for a follow up appointment.
 Or using FMLA time on days you do not feel well because of treatment.

 - Employers are required to continue your health insurance coverage as if you were still working.
 That means, of course, that if you were responsible for any of the premium while you were working, you will be required to continue doing so while on leave.
 This only applies to health insurance, employers are entitled to stop paying all other benefits while you are out on leave (e.g., disability and life insurance).

 - When you return from leave, you must be given back your original job or one that is equivalent in pay, benefits and other conditions.
 Exceptions are sometimes permitted if the result would cause serious economic injury to an employer's operations.

 - Now for the bad news: The family and medical leave, if you qualify, is unpaid, unless your employer or state plan is more generous than the federal law requires.
 (See "How to Negotiate with a Small Employer" and "Check Out Your State Laws," below.
-And your boss may ask you to first use up vacation, sick and personal time before going on FMLA leave.
+And your boss is entitled to require that you take your vacation, sick and personal time while on FMLA leave.
 You are also entitled to choose this option.
 The benefit to using your FMLA concurrently with any paid time off you may have, is that you are getting paid and your job, and health insurance, are protected.